viebel/blog.klipse.tech/_posts/2016-08-07-almost-y-combinator-clojure.md

 # Step 2: weird generator

 Now, we are going to do something very weird: instead of using `func`, we are going to use `(func func)`.
+Like this:

 ~~~klipse
 (defn factorial-weird [func]